NVIDIA/spark-rapids/CONTRIBUTING.md

 72356 bloop.Server
 72349 scala.meta.metals.Main
 ```

+##### Known Issues

+###### java.lang.RuntimeException: boom`

+Metals background compilation process status appears to be resetting to 0% after reaching 99%
+and you see a peculiar error message [`java.lang.RuntimeException: boom`][1].
+You can work around
+it by making sure Metals Server, Bloop Server are running on Java 11+.

+1. To this end make sure that Bloop projects are generated using Java 11+

+    ```bash
+    JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64 \
+      mvn install ch.epfl.scala:bloop-maven-plugin:bloopInstall \
+      -DdownloadSources=true \
+      -Dbuildver=331 \
+      -Dskip -DskipTests -Dmaven.javadoc.skip
+    ```

+1. Add `metals.javaHome` to VSCode preferences to point to Java 11+.

 #### Other IDEs
 We welcome pull requests with tips how to setup your favorite IDE!